frejsoya/dummy/README.md

 ![your-UML-diagram-name](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/frejsoya/dummy/master/state-dia.uml)

 The above diagram shows the state transitions and actions taken, if any, for that state transition.
 It is only  valid for the events for one given specific user_id.
+The states are:

+- Init
+- Start
+- Phases

+The transitions that change state are
+- Start_workout
+- Phase_progression_K
+- Complete_workout

+Note that events such as `readTip` are self-transition events and not shown in the diagram.
-The "End" transition is when no more events exist for that user, terminiation.
+The End transition is a fake event_log transition, to signify no more events exit for that user_id.

-There are only two transitions where a new complete_workout is added, as at least a start_workout and phase_workout progression must be available.
+Finally , there are only two transitions with a given action.
+Ie. when a new complete_workout is added.